gauravearn/hashicorp-instance-initiator/README.md

 # hashicorp_terraform_initiator
-A shell invoker to make your HCL hashicorp programming easy and to write the init files easy for any instance and to deploy them on the cluster integration. simply provide the instance name and the routing cluster and the deployment zone mode and it will make the hashicopr deployment variable declaration and the invokation file.
+A shell invoker to make your HCL hashicorp programming easy and to write the init files easy for any instance and to deploy them on the cluster integration. simply provide the instance name and the routing cluster and the deployment zone mode and it will make the hashicorp deployment variable declaration and the invokation file.

-make any number of the hashicorp terraform instance either by directory providing the region, user and the interface or by providing the file with the network route
+make any number of the hashicorp terraform instance either by directory providing the region, user and the interface or by providing the file with the network route.
+I integrated the C and releasing a new add on in C++ also for the same and you can invoke that on any instance provider.
 ```
 #! /usr/bin/bash
 # Universitat Potsdam